What Unmarried Parents Need To Know About Child Custody Law

 Paternity matters can also complicate matters for unmarried same-sex couples who co-parented children.
 Joe Marvin and the rest of our team will walk you through the steps you need to take to ensure you will continue to be your kids’ parent for the future.

-Call 763-200-5754 or toll-free 800-585-1385 to arrange a free consultation with attorney Joseph Marvin about your child custody matter.
+Call 763-200-5754 or toll-free 800-585-1385 to arrange consultation with attorney Joseph Marvin about your child custody matter.
 You can also get in touch online if you prefer.
 Our firm offers evening appointments.
 We accept credit cards.